 There are many things that affect whether or not a certain hairstyle suits you.
 Your face shape is one.
 How you style it is another.
-If you’re considering a top knot, whether you’re actually a practising samurai warrior should be a third.
+If you’re considering a top knot, whether you’re actually a practicing samurai warrior should be a third.
 But the main one is the hair itself.

 The Best Haircuts For Thick Hair

 Managing thick hair is all about maintenance.
-If you’ve got a lot of mop up top you’ll need to hot foot it to the chop shop on a regular basis.
+If you’ve got a lot of mop up top, you’ll need to hot foot it to the chop shop on a regular basis.
 The good news is that you’ve got plenty of options for haircuts.

 The Best Products For Thick Hair

-Getting thick hair to damn well behave itself is tricky, because there are a few things going on that are looking to scupper your success.
+Getting thick hair to damn well behave itself is tricky because a few things are going on that are looking to scupper your success.
 “Thick hair is clearly heavy, so if you require lift (a quiff for instance)

-The Best Hairstyles For Asian Hair
+The Best Haircuts For Asian Hair

 Try a short back and sides with length on top for minimal maintenance, or consider a longer fringe that can be swept behind the ears if you’re after more length.